Likhithsai2580/JARVIS/README.md

 ---

 Thank you for considering contributing to Project Jarvis!
-If you have any questions, suggestions, feedback, or feature requests, feel free to reach out.
-Your input is essential to the ongoing improvement of Project Jarvis.
+If you have questions, suggestions, feedback, or feature requests, feel free to reach out.
+Your input is essential for the ongoing improvement of Project Jarvis.
 Happy coding with Jarvis! 🤖

 [YouTube Channel](https://www.youtube.com/@Hackersareherewhereareyou/featured)